cloudmesh/cloudmesh-robot/README.md

     Options:
         -f      specify the file

 ### Testing the board

+Next is to connect a esp8266 with theUSB cable to the computer.
+After you connected it, please press the reset button.
 Before we do anything else with the board we test it out first.
 Once you have plugged it in, you can execute the command

     $ cms robot probe